dennisprangle/ABCDistances.jl/README.md

 * `nparameters`
 Number of parameters.
 * `nsumstats`
-Number of summary statistics
+Number of summary statistics.
 * `niterations`
-Number of iterations performed (i.e. number of target distributions used)
+Number of iterations performed (i.e. number of target distributions used).
 * `nsims`
-Total number of simulations performed
+Total number of simulations performed.
 * `cusims`
-`cusims[i]` is the cumulative number of simulations performed up to the end of iteration i
+`cusims[i]` is the cumulative number of simulations performed up to the end of iteration i.
 * `parameters`
-`parameters[i,j,k]` is the ith parameter for the jth accepted simulation in iteration k
+`parameters[i,j,k]` is the ith parameter for the jth accepted simulation in iteration k.
 * `sumstats`
-`sumstats[i,j,k]` is the ith summary statistic for the jth accepted sim in iteration k
+`sumstats[i,j,k]` is the ith summary statistic for the jth accepted sim in iteration k.
 * `distances`
-`distances[i,j]` is the distance for ith accepted simulation in iteration j
+`distances[i,j]` is the distance for ith accepted simulation in iteration j.
 * `weights`
-`weights[i,j]` is the weight for ith accepted sim in iteration j
+`weights[i,j]` is the weight for ith accepted sim in iteration j.
 * `abcdists`
-`abcdists[i]` the `ABCDistance` type variable defining how distance behaves in iteration i
+`abcdists[i]` the `ABCDistance` type variable defining how distance behaves in iteration i.
 * `thresholds`
-`thresholds[i] is the acceptance threshold used in iteration i
+`thresholds[i] is the acceptance threshold used in iteration i.
 * `init_sims`
-##init_sims[i][j,k] is the jth summary statistic in the kth simulation used in distance initialisation in iteration i.
+init_sims[i][j,k] is the jth summary statistic in the kth simulation used in distance initialisation in iteration i.
 This is only recorded if `store_init` is true. (n.b.
 This is an array of arrays as the number of simulations used for distance initialisation can vary.)
 * `init_pars`
-##init_pars[i][j,k] is the jth parameter in the kth simulation used in distance initialisation in iteration i.
+init_pars[i][j,k] is the jth parameter in the kth simulation used in distance initialisation in iteration i.
 This is only recorded if `store_init` is true. (n.b.
 This is an array of arrays as the number of simulations used for distance initialisation can vary.)

 ####`parameter_means`, `parameter_vars`, `parameter_covs`